wp-plugins/igsyntax-hiliter/readme.txt

 ###UPGRADING from v4.0 or later###

-Just deactivate plugin in WordPress admin, delete the "ig-syntax-hiliter" directory from plugins folder and follow the INSTALLATION process again.
+Just click on the update plugin link on the WordPress admin plugins page and WordPress will take care of the upgradation.
+Its like upgrading any other plugin from wordpress.org plugin repo.
 That's quite easy!!

 ###UPGRADING from v3.x###